Nils Lahr

-Nils Lahr (born August 1973) is an American entrepreneur, inventor and computer scientist known for his work in the streaming media industry.
+Nils Lahr (born August 1973) is an American entrepreneur, inventor and computer scientist known for his work in the streaming media and artificial intelligence industries.
 He founded Synergy Sports Technology and several other companies.
-He has also been a senior developer at Microsoft.
+He has also been a senior developer, partner and CTO of the Live AI division at Microsoft.
+He co-founded Orions Systems, a company known for its AI vision systems, which was later acquired by Microsoft to enhance the capabilities of Dynamics 365.

 Early life

 Nils Lahr was born in 1973 to John C. Lahr and Karen Ericson.
 His father was a scientist who worked as a research seismologist in the US Geological Survey from 1971 to 2003.
 Nils earned his higher education from Menlo-Atherton High School and his Bachelor in Computer Science from New York University Polytechnic School of Engineering.
 He started programming early at the age of 16 by writing object-oriented databases for the US Geological Survey.

 Career

 Lahr began his career by working and founding some notable companies in the field of streaming and media, notable among them are;

 CNNfn

 Lahr worked at CNNfn, a financial news channel when it did the world's first streaming broadcast and built first fully digital studio.
 He was the webmaster of the team.
 In 1996, he also said to InfoWorld magazine that the only way for companies to get their content on the internet is through making it easy to find.
 During his career at CNNfn, he created the first automated stock ticker for TV.